|Morpheus by name, and by nature|

 Sometimes Morpheus experiences very slow playback on screen, making it hard to test your animation.
 If you turn Morpheus's mesh smooth control to 1, this will slow down the real time playback on screen.
 Under his God control you'll find the attributes to smooth or unsmooth him.

-Weird tongue problems in Maya 2016
+Weird tongue problems in Maya 2016 and up

 Morpheus doesn't work so well in Maya 2016, and his tongue goes weird.
 To solve this, follow this link.